Mukulsharnagat01/Mukulsharnagat01/README.md

 ### About me

-Full-Stack Developer specializing in the MERN stack with hands-on industry experience at GIX Technologies.
-I build scalable web apps with real-world integrations — Razorpay payments, AWS cloud, Firebase real-time systems, and role-based admin panels.
-Focused on clean code and production-ready architecture.
+Full-Stack Developer specializing in the MERN stack with hands-on industry experience building and deploying scalable, production-grade web applications.
+At GIX Technologies, engineered secure RESTful APIs, integrated Razorpay payment gateways, and developed role-based admin panels serving real business operations.
+Proficient in cloud-native integrations including AWS S3, DynamoDB, and Firebase, with practical exposure to real-time systems, webhook handling, and end-to-end product development.
+Committed to writing clean, maintainable code and delivering high-quality solutions that align with business objectives.

 ---